Published

 Zillow Make Me Move lets you test the waters without committing to a full-blown listing.
 You can put your house up at any point on your own, and you do not need an agent to get your house on Zillow under Make Me Move.

-How Make Me Move is different from an FSBO listing
+How is Make Me Move different from a FSBO listing?

 The major advantage of a Make Me Move listing vs. the FSBO listings on Zillow is that leads on FSBO listings are encouraged to contact agents (contact form submissions go to agents by default) whereas the contact information that is submitted through a MMM listing goes directly to the homeowner.